 Bond University.
 ‘The competition is designed to challenge students to prepare, articulate and defend complex arguments in order to solve problems.
 More generally, it introduces the students to the courtroom environment and gives them some insight into the workings of the legal system.
 Entry is targeted towards Year 11 and 12 students’.

-Registrations are now open.
-Preliminary rounds held from Tuesday 7 May to Friday 17 May 2019 and take place on the Bond University campus on the Gold Coast.
-The National Grand Final will be held on Saturday, 1 June 2019.
+Registration should now be open.
+The preliminary rounds for the 2020 event will be held from Tuesday, 5 May to Friday, 15 May on the Bond University campus on the Gold Coast.
+The National Grand Finals will also be held on campus on Saturday, 30 May 2020..

 ‘Students need to create and submit a short film which should be submitted using the relevant link.
 The film should be based on the theme A celebration.
 Following the format of the Tropfest competition, somewhere in the film, students need to have sunglasses.
 The teacher/school submitting the film MUST be a CURRENT [financial] member of the MLTANSW in order to access the information’.